 Calcium, Magnesium, Potassium, and Sodium are the primary cations.
 They are alkaline nutrients or bases.
 A cation (pronounced cat-eye-on) is a positively charged particle or ion.
 Humus (soil organic matter that has been broken down as far as it can and still be organic matter) and clay have negatively charged exchange sites that attract and hold on to positively charged nutrients by an electrostatic bond, (opposite charges attract) preventing them from being leached away.
 Hydrogen is also a cation that is exuded by plant roots, and beneficial microorganisms as they break down organic matter.

 Dr. Albrecht determined an optimum level of the base cations Calcium, Magnesium, Potassium, and Sodium that maximized soil fertility.
-He called this the Base Cation Saturation Ratio.
-(BCSR) He found that the exchange sites, when saturated with 65% Calcium, 15% Magnesium, 4% Potassium, and 1 to 5% Sodium, resulted in maximum plant nutrient density, vigor, yield, and pest and disease resistance.
-The BCSR is the foundation upon which everything else is constructed when writing a custom soil prescription.
+He found that the exchange sites, when saturated with 65% Calcium, 15% Magnesium, 4% Potassium, and 1 to 5% Sodium, resulted in maximum plant nutrient density, vigor, yield, and pest and disease resistance.
+These base cation percentages are the foundation upon which everything else is constructed when writing a custom soil prescription.

 Soil organic matter has both negative and positive exchange sites.
-To achieve the BCSR, the optimum level of the primary anions (negatively charged ions) Phosphorous and Sulfur must also be present in the optimum amounts, and ideal ratios to all the other minerals.
+Optimum levels of the primary anions (negatively charged ions) Phosphorous and Sulfur must also be present.
 Without adequate Sulfur, much of the ammonia Nitrogen generated by the breakdown of organic matter will be off-gassed into the atmosphere and be lost.
 Much of the Carbon will be lost as well as it is off-gassed as Carbon dioxide.
 (CO2).

 Maintaining an optimum level of Sulfur will keep much of the Nitrogen and Carbon in the soil where the Carbon will be incorporated into stable humus.
-Next, the secondary elements of Boron, Copper, Iron, Manganese, and Zinc must be present in optimum quantities and in ideal ratios to the other minerals.
+Next, the secondary elements of Boron, Copper, Iron, Manganese, and Zinc must be present in optimum quantities.

-Finally, trace elements must be present in small amounts (a few parts per million to a few parts per billion).
-This includes Chromium, Cobalt, Fluorine, Iodine, Molybdenum, Nickel, Selenium, Tin, and Vanadium.
+Finally, trace elements must be present in small amounts (a few parts per million in many cases).
+This includes Silicon, Chromium, Cobalt, Fluorine, Iodine, Molybdenum, Nickel, Selenium, Tin, and Vanadium.
 It has been estimated that over 30 other elements are needed in a healthy soil.
 The best sources for these are ancient seabed or volcanic deposits, greensand, rock phosphate, and seaweed.

 Each mineral has a myriad of functions in the soil and in the plant.
-Adequate quantities of each, in optimum ratios to each other, ensure they work together to result in healthy and nutritious crops.
+Optimum quantities of each, ensure they work together to result in healthy and nutritious crops.

 Justus Von Liebig, considered the founder of organic chemistry and regarded as one of the greatest chemistry scientists of all time, made major contributions to biological and agricultural chemistry.
 He popularized the “law of the minimum” which states the availability of the most abundant nutrient in the soil is only as good as the availability of the least abundant nutrient in the soil.
 To put it another way, a plant’s growth is limited by the nutrient in shortest supply.